tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 ## SEO Outlook 2017

 The Savas Labs team stays dialed in on the current trends of Search Engines Optimization.
-By leveraging aggregated research data and accounting for past experiences, we've developed a solid, yet constantly evolving, foundation of currently effective marketing methods.
+By leveraging aggregated research data and first-hand experience, we've developed a solid, yet constantly evolving, foundation of currently effective marketing methods.

 Here are 4 ranking factors that we've identified as being most important as of Q4 2016.
 Our forecast is that these 4 factors will likely remain at the top of the list throughout 2017.